wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/image-01.gif)

 1. Open the DevCamp.SLN solution file
-1. Build the solution by right-clicking on the DevCamp.WebApp project and choosing `build`:
+1. Build the solution by right-clicking on the DevCamp.WebApp project and choosing `build`.
+This process should also pull the necessary packages from Nuget:
     ![image](./media/2016-11-14_12-42-51.gif)

-    Then run the solution by typing `F5`.
+1. Once the build is complete, run the solution by typing `F5`.
 Visual Studio should run IIS Express and launch the application.
 You should see the home page

     ![image](./media/image-02.gif)